Kurt St. Thomas: D.O.A.

 St. Thomas directed the 2022 film noir titled D.O.A., a loose remake of the 1950 noir of the same name.
 Set in 1949 St. Augustine and shot in black and white, the film follows a private detective who discovers he has been fatally poisoned and must solve the mystery of his own murder.
 It starred John Doe, Lucinda Jenney, John Byner, Jake La Botz, and Matt Pinfield.
 It won awards at the Fort Lauderdale International Film Festival, Montreal Independent Film Festival, Vegas Movie Awards, Magnolia Independent Film Festival, and Flagler Film Festival, among others.

 Magnet Brain

 In 2025, St. Thomas co-wrote and directed the short film Magnet Brain for the Baltimore 48 Hour Film Project.
 Starring Michael Bertrando, the mockumentary follows a billionaire whose company uses magnets to resurrect the dead and employ zombies to tackle workforce shortages.
-It won nine awards at the competition, including Best Film, and was selected as Baltimore's entry for the Filmapalooza 2026.
+It won nine awards at the competition, including Best Film.
+It was selected as Baltimore's entry for the Filmapalooza 2026 in Lisbon, Portugal, where it won Best Hair & Makeup.